 Working in the industry and studying at the same time will require you to have good time management and organisational skills.
 However, it should also offer you the opportunity to utilise the skills you have learned in your professional practice through problem-based learning.
 Your own industrial practice will be a welcome asset to promote experiential learning and peer support throughout the course.

-You should be employed in the building services industry and hold at least one the following:
+You should be employed in the building services industry and hold at least one of the following:

 You will need to complete eight units from the above suite, with seven mandatory units and one optional unit which will be offered based on the demand of the student group.